Francode77/Unsupervised_HAR/README.md

 We detect signal shifts (changepoints) from the preprocessed signals and split our timeseries into frames.
 For this I use the ruptures library.

-A demonstration of this can be seen in the notebook file ´segmentation.ipynb´ To determine the sensitivity of the changepoint detection on the unlabeled data, we empirically apply different settings on the signals from the labeled data.
+A demonstration of this can be seen in the notebook file `segmentation.ipynb` To determine the sensitivity of the changepoint detection on the unlabeled data, we empirically apply different settings on the signals from the labeled data.

 For example, we split the data according to signal shifts in the x axis of accelerometer 1 with treshold 1.
 We do the same for the y axis of accelerometer 2 with a different treshold, and so on...